A World Festival

 The interest of the Festival’s international partnerships goes well beyond the financial aspects: they nourish international dialogue, creative innovation and promote the exchange of skills.

-Over and beyond the major productions, the productions in an intermediate format like Winterreise, Trauernacht, Svadba and Kalîla wa Dimna are meeting with real success on tour in France and in the entire world, and are being performed in places that while turned towards contemporary creation are not always suited to take on opera productions.
+Over and beyond the major productions, the productions in an intermediate format like Winterreise, Trauernacht, Svadba, Kalîla wa Dimna and Orfeo & Majnun are meeting with real success on tour in France and in the entire world, and are being performed in places that while turned towards contemporary creation are not always suited to take on opera productions.

 The creation and performances of new productions in alternative formats have become one of the hallmarks of the Festival